FranciscoAlonso/CourseProject_GaCD/README.md

 #Course Project for Getting and Cleaning Data Course on Coursera by Jhons Hopkins University
-Solution by: Francisco Alonso,
+Solution by:

-Caracas - Venezuela,
+Francisco Alonso (francisco.a.alonso.s@gmail.com).
-francisco.a.alonso.s@gmail.com
+Caracas - Venezuela.

 Using the Human Activity Recognition Using Smartphones Dataset Version 1.0 [1]

 The assigment consists on one R script called run_analysis.R that does the following:

 1. Merges the training and the test sets to create one data set.
 2. Extracts only the measurements on the mean and standard deviation for each measurement.
 3. Uses descriptive activity names to name the activities in the data set.
 4. Appropriately labels the data set with descriptive variable names.
 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 The files generated for this solution include: